Biden pardoning all prior federal offenses of simple possession of marijuana

 In addition, the president is urging all governors to pardon state offenses of simple marijuana possession.
 Liberals have long pressed Mr. Biden to legalize cannabis.
 The announcement, which falls short of legalization, comes barely a month out from competitive midterm elections that will determine control of the House and Senate.

+In Pennsylvania, Democratic Senate nominee and Lt.
+Gov. John Fetterman has urged Mr. Biden to legalize cannabis.
+The White House reached out to Fetterman earlier Thursday to give him a heads up on the announcement, according to a person familiar with the conversation.

-"As I often said during my campaign for president, no one should be in jail just for using or possessing marijuana," the president said in a statement.
+"As I often said during my campaign for president, no one should be in jail just for using or possessing marijuana," the president said in a statement Thursday.
 He specifically called out the disproportionate impact such prosecutions have had in minority communities.

 "Sending people to prison for possessing marijuana has upended too many lives and incarcerated people for conduct that many states no longer prohibit.
 Criminal records for marijuana possession have also imposed needless barriers to employment, housing, and educational opportunities.
 And while white and Black and brown people use marijuana at similar rates, Black and brown people have been arrested, prosecuted, and convicted at disproportionate rates."